India in Space Indian Space History Indian Rockets Indian Satellites Indian Moon Flights Indian Astronomy The Nation at a Glance

 The Moon

-The Indian Space Research Organisation (ISRO) calls the Moon flight project Chandrayan Pratham, which has been translated as First Journey to the Moon or Moonshot One.
+The Indian Space Research Organisation (ISRO) calls the Moon flight project Chandrayan Pratham, which has been translated as First Journey to the Moon or Moonshot One in ancient Sanskrit.

-At first, the spacecraft would circle Earth in a geosynchronous transfer orbit (GTO).
-From there, it would fly on out into a polar orbit of the Moon some 60 miles above the lunar surface.
+The spacecraft circled Earth in a geosynchronous transfer orbit (GTO) from where it flew on out into a polar orbit of the Moon some 60 miles above the lunar surface.

-The Chandrayan-1 mission would carry X-ray and gamma-ray spectrometers and would send back data that scientists on Earth would use to produce a high-resolution digital map of the lunar surface.
+Chandrayan-1 carries X-ray and gamma-ray spectrometers sending data to scientists on Earth for use in a high-resolution digital map of the lunar surface.

 Shar Space Launch Center on Sriharikota Island off India's east coast